UK · Employment Rights

 How Notice Periods Are Calculated in the UK

 Under the Employment Rights Act 1996, UK employers must give at least 1 week of notice per complete year of service, capped at 12 weeks.
-Employees resigning give a flat 1 week minimum once they have passed 1 month of continuous employment.
+Employees resigning give a flat 1 week minimum once they have at least 1 month of continuous employment.

 Resignation vs. dismissal: the notice formula differs

-If you are resigning, your statutory minimum is usually 1 week after 1 month of service.
+If you are resigning, your statutory minimum is usually 1 week once you have at least 1 month of service.
 It is only when your employer dismisses you that notice scales: 1 week from 1 month to under 2 years, then 1 week per complete year of service, up to 12 weeks.

 Employer giving notice

-1 week after 1 month, then 1 week per full year.
+1 week from 1 month, then 1 week per full year.
 Maximum 12 weeks.

 Employee resigning

-1 week after 1 month.
+1 week from 1 month.
 It does not increase with years of service.

 | Length of service | Employer giving notice | Employee resigning |